ash-project/ash/documentation/tutorials/get-started.md

 project to explore the concepts.
 You can, however, add Ash to your existing project if desired.
 See the options below for more.

+> ### What is igniter? {: .tip}
+>
+> Igniter is a code generation and project setup tool that automates the installation and configuration of Elixir packages.
+Instead of manually adding dependencies and writing boilerplate code, Igniter handles this for you.
+When you run `mix igniter.install ash`, it automatically adds Ash to your project and sets up the necessary configuration files.

 <!-- tabs-open -->

 ### New project